joshinachiket/ENY-Server/README.md

 <p align="center"><img src="https://github.com/joshinachiket/Smart-Kitchen/blob/master/Documents/SK-Logo.jpeg" width="40%" /></p>

 ##INTRODUCTION
-Hackathon Event That Could Foud AT : https://eny.devpost.com/
+Hackathon Event hat Could Found At : https://eny.devpost.com/

-Building an IoT- based android app which will help you to make your kitchen smarter by using ENY button and Newura SDK.<br>
+Building an IoT- based android app which will help you to make your kitchen smarter by using ENY button and Neura SDK.<br>
-• We propose to use IoT proximity/weight sensors to map the day to day use of the container’s content in kitchen bottles supplies.
+• We propose to use IoT weight sensors to map the day to day use of the container’s content in kitchen bottles supplies.
 (For demo we will simulate sensorical input on the html froent end managed in server.) <br>
 • This will be done by accessing the input obtained from the sensors and managing in the android dashboard.<br>